Arthur Seligman: Career

+He looked with doubt upon the vast expenditures authorized by Washington but was eager ·to secure as much for the state and its people as was obtainable in the grand rush for public funds, which he knew too well must eventually come out of the pockets of the tax payers.
+While he held down expenditures to the minimum where he had the power, he never stinted the institutions which provided for the deaf, the blind,.the unfortunate.
+He was unalterable in his determination that these must be provided for, no matter how heavy the burden upon the tax payer.

 Personal life

 Seligman and Frankie E. Harris (1867–1937) of Cleveland, Ohio were married on July 4, 1896.
 They were the parents of a son, Otis (1898–1943), and an adopted daughter, Ritchie Seligman (1888–1966).

 Seligman died in Albuquerque on September 25, 1933, and was buried at Fairview Cemetery in Santa Fe.